What Are CE Markings // Guide To CE Markings, Tests, And Certifications

 Purpose of CE Markings:

-• Legal Compliance: CE Markings signify that the product adheres to the EU legislation, particularly the harmonized standards that relate to essential requirements such as safety, environmental impact, and consumer protection.
+Legal Compliance: CE Markings signify that the product complies with EU legislation, particularly the harmonized standards that relate to essential requirements such as safety, environmental impact, and consumer protection.

-• Market Access: Affixing the CE mark allows the free movement and sale of the product across the 30 countries of the EEA.
+Market Access: Affixing the CE mark enables the free movement and sale of the product across the 30 countries of the European Economic Area (EEA).
 This marking allows the entry of many product types into European markets.

 Visibility of the Marking: The CE Mark is a distinctive logo.
 It consists of the letters "CE" in a specific typeface and format.
 This marking must be visible, legible, and indelibly affixed to the product or data plate.
 If this is not possible or warranted due to the nature of the product, it should be placed on the packaging and accompanying documents.